 - if buying from you would offer the customer any benefits - and, if so, what those benefits would be

 The easiest way to identify a potential customer's current supplier is often simply to ask them.
-Generally people are very happy to offer this information, as well as an indication of whether they're happy with their present arrangements.
+Generally, people are very happy to offer this information, as well as an indication of whether they're happy with their present arrangements.

 If you can find out what benefits they're looking for, you stand a better chance of being able to sell to them.
-The benefits may be related to price, levels of service or a facility or function offered by a particular product, for example.
+The benefits may be related to price, levels of service or a facility or function offered by a particular produce.
 Are there any benefits your business can offer that are better than those the potential customer already receives?
 If there are, these should form the basis of any sales approach you make.

 For information on selling your product's benefits, see the sales process.